jc3213/download_with_aria2-chromium/README.md

 # What is this

-- This extension is a completely rewritten version of [chrome-aria2-integration](https://github.com/robbielj/chrome-aria2-integration)
+- This extension is completely rewritten from [chrome-aria2-integration](https://github.com/robbielj/chrome-aria2-integration)

 # Firefox Quantum